Quinnca77/Noqturne/README.md

 ## Installation
 You have a few options to choose from when installing this application:
 - Downloading the latest stable release by downloading the .jar file in the latest release
-- Cloning the repository and running src/main/java/org/autoTagger/Main
+- Cloning the repository and running src/main/java/org/autoTagger/Main in IntelliJ (Community edition can be found [here](https://www.jetbrains.com/idea/download/)).
+I do not recommend trying to build this project in a different IDE or configuration, since it uses IntelliJ's UI designer files to generate the Java code for most of the GUI.

 As long as you have both Python and Java installed on your machine, the application will ensure other dependencies are present when it needs them.
 ### Installing Python
-You can skip this step if you already have Python installed.

 Go to [Python's download page](https://www.python.org/downloads/) and download the latest version.
 If you prefer an older version, any version >=3.9 should be fine.
 > [!IMPORTANT]
 > **Be sure to check the box that says to add Python to the PATH variable!!!**